moskewcz/boda/doc/cucl_guide.md

 For example, the stride of the *x* dimension of *filts* is named filt_x_sz, and has value 96, which is equal to the product of the more-inner dimension sizes: filts_out_chan_reg_dim * filts_out_chan_tile_dim = 8 * 12 = 96.

 Next, consider the CUCL IX declaration for 'fioc'.
-This declares that the expression 'fioc' should act as a linear index of the 23-Array with dims_t out_chan_blk:out_chan_tile:out_chan_reg draw from 'filts'.
+This declares that the expression 'fioc' should act as a linear index of the 3D-Array with dims_t out_chan_blk:out_chan_tile:out_chan_reg draw from the *output* 'filts' ND-Array.
 So, the dims for 'fioc' are 1 x 12 x 8
-Note the differing order of dimensions from filts; this is because function is performing a partial transpose.
+Note the differing order of dimensions from filts; this is because function is performing both blocking and a partial transpose (i.e. a generalized traspose).
+Further, since it is possible that the number of channels in filts will be larger than in filts_ref, if some padding is needed to achive the desired blocking scheme.
 For indexes, boda will create template variables that perform the required index calculations to transform the linear index 'fioc' into per-dimension indexes:

 ````